derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-29/08/2025 16:21:07 : 3 Database Admins walked into a NoSQL bar.
+30/08/2025 16:18:56 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you get when you cross a cat and a dog?
-Cat dog sin theta.
+There are 2 types of people: those who can extrapolate from incomplete data sets...
 <!-- replace-with-joke ends -->